-The Spring Lantern Festival Hong Kong 2018 was one of the prettiest festivals in the world.
-The Chinese festival marks the final day of the traditional Chinese New Year celebrations, and was a big part of Chinese culture as far back as 2000 years ago.
+The Spring Lantern Festival Hong Kong is one of the prettiest festivals in the world.
+The Chinese festival marks the final day of the traditional Chinese New Year celebrations and was a big part of Chinese culture as far back as 2000 years ago.
 One of the central traditions of the festival is the lanterns let into the sky, usually by children who get to do this after solving a riddle.
 This is also one of the first love festivals in Hong Kong.

 Lantern Festival 2019 date: 19 February